← thelaunch.space

 Workflow 2: Personalized Outreach at Scale

-Cold email reply rates average around 5%.
-LinkedIn DMs perform better at 10-11%—roughly double email's response rate.
+According to comprehensive 2026 sales follow-up research, cold email reply rates average around 5%, while LinkedIn DMs perform better at 10-11%—roughly double email's response rate.
 Personalized connection requests on LinkedIn achieve 9.36% response rates versus 5.44% for generic ones.

 The difference between 5% and 10% doesn't sound like much until you realize it means half the effort for the same results.